Skip to main content

 Timing your pre-approval is more strategic than people realize.
 It’s not just “whenever you feel ready.”

-The golden window: 60–90 days before you want to make offers.
-Pre-approval letters typically expire after 60–90 days, depending on the lender.
-Get approved too early and you’ll need to re-do the process.
-Too late and you’ll be scrambling while other buyers are writing offers.
+The golden window: 60 to 90 days before you want to make offers.
+Pre-approval letters typically expire after 60 to 90 days, depending on the lender.
+Get approved too early and you’ll redo the process.
+Too late and you’ll scramble while other buyers write offers.

-Slow season advantage (November–February): Here’s a tip that’s served my buyers well.
-If you get pre-approved during DFW’s slower months, lenders have more bandwidth to work with you.
-They’ll answer your questions, walk you through options, and sometimes even offer slightly better terms to fill their pipeline.
-Plus, you’ll be locked and loaded when spring inventory picks up around areas like Knox-Henderson and Uptown Dallas.
+Slow-season advantage (November through February): Here’s a tip that’s served my buyers well.
+Get pre-approved during DFW’s slower months and lenders have more bandwidth for you.
+They’ll answer your questions, walk you through options, and sometimes offer slightly better terms to fill their pipeline.
+Plus you’ll be ready when spring inventory picks up around Knox-Henderson and Uptown Dallas.

 Watch the rate environment.
-If rates are trending down, you might want to get pre-approved sooner and ask about a rate lock with a float-down option.
+If rates are trending down, you might get pre-approved sooner and ask about a rate lock with a float-down option.
 If rates are climbing, speed matters.
-The difference between 6.5% and 7% on a $400K loan is about $175/month — that’s over $63,000 across 30 years.
+Even a half-point difference on a $400K loan runs about $175 a month, which is over $63,000 across 30 years.

 Don’t wait for “the perfect time.”
-I can’t tell you how many buyers I’ve worked with who spent six months “getting ready” while prices climbed $20K–$30K.
+I can’t tell you how many buyers spent six months “getting ready” while prices climbed $20K to $30K.
 Preparation is smart.
 Paralysis is expensive.

 What Documents Do DFW Lenders Require for Pre-Approval?

 Gathering documents ahead of time is the single easiest way to speed up your pre-approval.
-I always tell buyers: have everything in a folder — digital or physical — before your first lender conversation.
+I always tell buyers to have everything in one folder, digital or physical, before the first lender conversation.

 Here’s the standard list:

-- Two years of tax returns (especially important if you’re self-employed or have side income)
+• Two years of tax returns (especially if you’re self-employed or have side income)

-If you’re relocating to DFW — and a lot of my buyers are — bring your employment offer letter.
-Lenders love seeing that you’ve got a job lined up with a major area employer.
+If you’re relocating to DFW, and a lot of my buyers are, bring your employment offer letter.
+Lenders love seeing a job lined up with a major area employer.
 Companies along Legacy West, in downtown Dallas, or out in the Telecom Corridor carry real weight with local lenders.

 Pro tip: Don’t open new credit accounts, make large deposits, or change jobs while your pre-approval is being processed.
 Any of those can trigger a re-review, delay your approval, or change your terms.
 An engineer I worked with last year almost torpedoed his own pre-approval by financing new furniture before closing.
 Don’t be that person.